| Len Norris, for those not in the know, was the editorial cartoonist

 3rd and 25th editions, if you find one in a used book store and

+you want a visual treat, buy it.
+You won't be disappointed.
 If you want to check out more of Mr. Norris' wonderful cartoons,

 Simon Fraser University was the lucky recipient of a substantial